moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ## Motivation

 Currently, when a CI job runs, it is provided with a `CI_JOB_TOKEN`, which the job can use to interact with other GitLab resources.
-This token is generated on behalf of the user who triggered the CI job, effectively granting the CI job a similar level of access as the user.
+This token is bound to the identity of the user who triggered the CI job, carrying a defined and immutable set of permissions based on that user's identity and access levels.

 ### Goals